 All monthly paid employees receive 11 paid holidays: 10 scheduled holidays and one personal holiday.

-If your appointment is less than 12 months, you are paid only for those holidays that fall during your appointment period.
+If your position is less than 12 months, you are paid only for those holidays that fall during the period in which you are employed.

 Scheduled holidays include: